Jet: Multilevel Graph Partitioning on Graphics Processing Units: Experimental Setup

 \section{Experimental Setup}

-Our experiments evaluate the performance of our partitioner in terms of both cutsize and overall runtime.
-We compare to other state-of-the-art parallel partitioners including Mt-Metis v0.7.2 with Hill-Scanning, Mt-KaHIP v1.00 with MLS, and KaMinPar v1.0, as well as the serial partitioner Metis v5.1.0.
-We are unable to compare with either other GPU partitioner \cite{FaggingerAuer2013, GKSG-GPU}, as their code is unavailable.
+Our experiments evaluate the performance of our partitioner in terms of both cutsize and overall execution time.
+We compare our GPU partitioner to other state-of-the-art multicore multilevel partitioners including Mt-Metis v0.7.2 with Hill-Scanning, mt-KaHIP v1.00 with MLS, KaMinPar v1.0, and Mt-KaHyPar-D v1.3.2, as well as the serial partitioner Metis v5.1.0.
+We choose to compare to Mt-Metis with Hill-Scanning enabled and to mt-KaHIP with MLS enabled because these are the highest quality refinement options available for their respective partitioners.
+We utilize the default configuration of Mt-KaHyPar as this is the highest quality configuration to use KFM refinement in v1.3.2.
+We are unable to compare with either other GPU partitioner \cite{FaggingerAuer2013, GKSG-GPU}, as their code is not available.
 In the later work \cite{GKSG-GPU}, their cutsize results were slightly worse than both Metis and Mt-Metis (without Hill-Scanning) on all graphs tested.
-We evaluate on $k=32$, $k=64$, $k=128$ and $k=256$ with imbalance set to $3\%$, as well as $k=128$ with imbalance set to $1\%$ and $10\%$.
+We evaluate on $k=32$, $k=64$, $k=128$ and $k=256$ with the imbalance set to $3\%$, as well as $k=128$ with imbalance set to $1\%$ and $10\%$.
 This constitutes a total of six experiments per graph and partitioner.
-Although our partitioner can operate on arbitrary values of $k$, Mt-KaHIP cannot, therefore our experiments are on $k$ values that are powers of 2.
+Although most of these partitioners can operate on arbitrary values of $k$, mt-KaHIP cannot; therefore, our experiments are on $k$ values that are powers of 2.
 For each combination of graph, experiment, and partitioner, we collect the median cutsize and median runtime across a number of runs.
-The number of runs performed is dependent on the partitioner: we perform five runs for Mt-KaHIP MLS, 11 runs for KaMinPar and Mt-Metis HS, three runs for Metis, and 21 runs for our partitioner.
-We present breakdowns versus each opposing partitioner by experiment configuration, and in terms of graph classification.
-The full version of this paper contains results directly evaluating the Jet refinement algorithm versus the MLS refinement algorithm, as well as parallel scaling results.
+The number of runs performed is dependent on the partitioner: we perform five runs for mt-KaHIP MLS, 11 runs for KaMinPar, Mt-Metis HS, and Mt-KaHyPar-D, three runs for Metis, and 21 runs for our partitioner.
+The trials per partitioner are approximately inversely proportional to their respective runtimes.
+We present breakdowns versus each opposing partitioner by experiment configuration and in terms of graph classification.